TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 6/Exodus 6.12.md

 ---

-And Moses spake before Jehovah, saying, Behold, the children of Israel have not hearkened unto me; how then shall Pharaoh hear me, who am of uncircumcised lips?
+Moses spoke before Yahweh, saying, "Behold, the children of Israel haven't listened to me.
+How then shall Pharaoh listen to me, who am of uncircumcised lips?"